Lifelong Knowledge Editing requires Better Regularization: Norm Growth during Sequential Knowledge Editing

-The intermediate hidden vector between each layer, $h^l$, is also sometimes referred to as the \textit{residual stream}. \texttt{LN1} represents the first LayerNorm (or equivalently RMSNorm for Llama models) that acts just before the attention module and \texttt{LN2} represents the second LayerNorm just before the MLP module. \texttt{Att} represents the self-attention module in an LLM whereas the action of a traditional MLP module is written in terms of the individual weight matrices ($W_{fc}, W_{proj}$).
+To understand the impact of this norm growth, we analyze how residual connections work in decoder-only LLMs.
+The intermediate hidden vector at layer $l$, represented by $h^l$, is also sometimes referred to as the \textit{residual stream}.
+Each decoder-only layer contains one attention and FFN module that feeds directly into the residual stream through residual connections.
+The exact computations happening within transformer-based decoder-only LLMs can be found in Appendix \ref{appendix:internal-computations}.
+Let the output of the attention module at layer $l$ be represented by $a^l$, and the output of the FFN module be represented by $m^l$.
 As the vectors computed in the attention and MLP modules get added back to the residual stream at each layer, the residual stream represents a summation of an increasing number of vectors as we go deeper into the model.
-A non-recursive formula for the output of the transformer just before unembedding is shown below:
+A non-recursive formula for the output of the transformer just before unembedding and final layernorm is shown below:

 Here, $L$ represents the total number of layers in a model and $h^L$ represents the residual stream after the final layer.
-Note that $h^L$ is the activation just before the application of the final layernorm and unembedding matrices.
 Thus, the output vector at the final layer is a summation of the outputs of individual self-attention and MLP sub-modules.

-Now, if the norm of the $W_{proj}$ matrix grows as disproportionately as shown in Figures \ref{fig:norm-growth-subset} and \ref{fig:norm-growth}, the norm of the vectors that are produced from those edited MLP sub-modules will also grow.
-As the norm of a few vectors in the summation in equation \ref{eq:resiudal-summation} grows, these vectors will begin to dominate the sum.
+Now, if the norm of the edited MLP matrix grows as disproportionately as shown in Figure \ref{fig:norm-growth-subset}, the norm of the vectors that are produced from those edited MLP sub-modules will also grow.
+This means that the norms of the vectors $m^l$ in the summation corresponding to the edited layers will grow substantially.
+As the norm of a few vectors in the summation grows, these vectors will begin to dominate the sum.
 Proof for this is shown in Appendix \ref{appendix:activation-norm-growth-proof}, where we show that if the norm of a vector in a summation grows, the overall sum effectively tends towards that vector.